How to Help an Adult Child Who’s Stuck: A Parent’s Guide to Failure to Launch

 Affirm their strengths

 “You’re thoughtful and capable.
 It’s completely understandable to feel stuck sometimes.
-I really believe you can move through this, and I wonder if coaching might help with that.”
+I really believe you can move through this, and I wonder if working with someone might help.”

 Lower their perception of the commitment